- mirage –

-    "Oh come on," Roy said, still chuckling.
+"Oh, come on," Roy said, still chuckling.
 Ed's hand didn't lower.
-"Come on Ed."
+"Come on, Ed."

 "Get out," Ed said, reaching to his face and pushing his mask up.
 "For being so terrible to me, don't think you're even getting a bite of my cake."

 The next day the weather rose into the high forties and Central began melting.
 Alicia was back outside; kicking at the slush of the snow, and watching Hughes shovel everything clean.
 He tossed handfuls of salt into every scraped surface and she crunched over it in her boots.
 With the sky gray the air was fresh, and as expected after a storm the streets were active with people cleaning off their cars and steps.
-Young people left hand-in-hand, running errands to the few shops which had opened, and simply escaping the solitude after their entrapment.
+Young people left hand-in-hand, running errands to the few shops which had opened and escaping the solitude after their entrapment.

 Gracia packed Ed's pound cake into a circular container made especially for cake transport, and Ed was thrilled.
 Roy brought their bags to the car because Ed wouldn't put the thing down, and as they backed out of their snow encrusted parking spot waving, Ed held it on his lap.
 He hadn't eaten breakfast that morning, or dinner last night, but apparently still wanted the cake with him.

 Roy pulled away from the Hughes residents and slowly into the main road.
 They were covered with the slush of the melting snow, and although it was too warm for black ice, there was no reason to be reckless and complicate things further.
 Together they settled into comfortable silence watching the other drivers take slow turns and pause before all intersections in caution.